evm100/UltraLights/Server/docs/mqtt-broker-tls.md

    the CA key offline and publish the root certificate to the provisioning service.
-2. Replace the broker listener stanza with one that enforces client certificates and references the CA bundle:
+2. Replace the broker listener stanza with one that enforces client certificates and references the CA bundle.
+The configuration below expects each certificate's Common Name to equal the UltraLights node ID so Mosquitto can map the TLS identity straight to your existing ACL model:

    ```conf
    listener 8883 0.0.0.0